 What is the Weather like in Vietnam?

 Vietnam’s climate is classified as monsoon-influenced.
-The influence of the South China Sea, the stretchy shape from North to South, and the diverse geography make Vietnam climate varied greatly between regions.
+The influence of the South China Sea, the stretchy shape from North to South, and the diverse geography make Vietnam’s climate vary greatly between regions.
 Basically, the weather patterns are grouped into 3 regions: the North, Central and the South.
 For each region, 2 factors that you should consider are the temperature and the amount of rain, as they will largely affect how convenient your trip is.

 Northern Vietnam Weather